AmineTissilguit/AmineTissilguit/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Amine Tissilguit
-A newbie c sharp developer.
+A newbie c sharp/dotnet developer.
 I like to write code, I like to dig into problems and solve them.
 I also enjoy ui, ux, and design in general.

 :mailbox: Reach me out!